Noor461741/The-Game/README.md

 ## 🎮 Gameplay
 - Drag and drop items onto both sides of the scale to balance it.
 - The first 4 levels require perfect balance, while later levels introduce target weights.
-- Some levels feature 💣 bombs with countdowns and other surprises!
 - Challenge your 🧠 intuition and 🏗️ logic as the puzzles become progressively harder.

 ## 🛠️ Tech Stack